kwanglo/Intro2DL/kwanglo_project_proposal.md

 ## Data Preprocessing

+Initial dataset for model training has similar data size(VRM: about 100,000 / Korean dialog: about 95,000).<br>

+Data will go through ordinal NLP preprocessing procedures such as regular expression handling, tokenization, stopwords removal, stemming and etc. Specific preprocessing procedure will be updated afterwards.

 ## Model Building

 Possible machine learning techniques for basic comparisons are: **Naive Bayes**, **Logistic regression**, **SVM**<br>
 This three models are widely adapted in various classification and also used in simple NLP classifications like Ham/Spam filters.<br>

+Initial datasets used in model building are 'VRM dialog' and 'Korean emotion-labeled continuous/singular dialog'.<br>
+Each dataset will be used in building different(intend/sentiment) models.<br>

 ## Model Testing